ALS drug gets FDA approval despite uncertainty about effectiveness

 "There are limitations to these findings that result in a degree of residual uncertainty about the evidence of effectiveness that exceeds that which might typically remain following a conclusion that substantial evidence of effectiveness has been demonstrated," says an FDA summary memorandum on the approval.
 But "given the serious and life-threatening nature of ALS and the substantial unmet need, this level of uncertainty is acceptable in this instance."

-The approval is the first in the US for Amylyx, CEOs Josh Cohen and Justin Klee said in a statement, and "is an exciting milestone" for the ALS community.

-"Amylyx' goal is that every person who is eligible for Relyvrio will have access as quickly and efficiently as possible as we know people with ALS and their families have no time to wait," they said.
-"While Amylyx is working on launching Relyvrio, healthcare professionals will be able to write prescriptions for Relyvrio immediately by enrolling their patients into our comprehensive support program that we are implementing."

-Patients and some advocacy groups had urged the FDA to approve the drug, as there are limited treatments available for ALS, and the agency granted priority review in December.
+Patients and some advocacy groups had urged the FDA to approve the drug, as there are limited treatments available for ALS.
+The agency granted priority review in December.

 ALS, also known as Lou Gehrig's disease, affects as many as 30,000 people in the United States.
 It's a neurodegenerative disease that causes muscles to weaken, eventually affecting the ability to speak, swallow, move and breathe.